-This subject focusses on how meaning is created in literary texts and how this meaning can be affected by the type of perspective of 'lens' one adopts.
-You will be given an introduction to literary theory via a selection of short texts, including poetry and pop videos, enabling you to appreciate reading practices and the possibility of multiple readings.
-Inviting a discussion regarding interpretation and the way literary criticism can enhance and add depth to our enjoyment and understanding of texts.
+This subject focusses on how meaning is created in literary texts and how this meaning can be affected by the type of perspective or 'lens' one adopts.
+You will be given an introduction to literary theory, via the study of a range of texts, enabling you to appreciate reading practices and the possibility of multiple readings.

-You will also study a film, novel and selected poetry to further develop your understanding of literary theory and engage in the critical and close analysis of texts.
-Learning to read texts in terms of their cultural, social and historical contexts; their values and attitudes; and their generic conventions and literary techniques.
+You will study a film and a novel, to further develop your understanding of literary theory and engage in the critical and close analysis of texts.
+You will learn to read texts in terms of their cultural, social and historical contexts; their values and attitudes; and their generic conventions and literary techniques.

-If you enjoy reading and discussing a variety of texts, this is the subject for you.
-You will be given a 'taste' of a number of different literary texts both contemporary and from past eras.
+If you enjoy reading and discussing texts, this is the subject for you.
+You will be given a 'taste' of a range of different texts and the opportunity to take a deep dive into a novel and a film.